ekeih/icinga2telegram/README.md

 ## Installation and Setup

 ### Install icinga2telegram
-It is recommended (but not required) to install icinga2telegram in a python virtualenv.
+It is recommended (but not required) to install icinga2telegram in a Python virtualenv.
 ```
 pip install icinga2telegram
 ````